 - Verify that the conversion is in your Google Analytics reports with the appropriate attribution.
 In our experience, Google Analytics usually processes conversions within 1 day, however, it might take up to 48 hours for them to appear.

-If you don't see the conversion in Google Analytics, the most frequent cause for this would be hiding of infrequent conversions by Google Analytics due to the use of event thresholding.
-In such case, the report would have an orange-brown exclamation mark icon, signifying that the data are processed by GA4 but are hidden from the report.
+The most frequent cause for conversions missing from GA4 altogether would be hiding of infrequent conversions by Google Analytics due to the use of event thresholding.
+In such cases, the report would have an orange-brown exclamation mark icon, signifying that the data is processed by GA4 but are hidden from the report.
 This is most common when Google Signals are enabled and disabling Google Signals would usually resolve the issue.

 By following these steps, you can set up Google Analytics 4 offline conversion attribution, allowing you to measure the return on ad spend (RoAS) from each marketing channel and analyze the conversion events and touchpoints that lead to a purchase.